drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-12
+_12-07  9:16_ https://english.stackexchange.com/questions/52009/in-person-equivalent-for-inanimate-objects says no to "in person".
+But what about 	"surveillance capitalism (Zuboff, 2019), in the PERSON of Google, Facebook and others, sweeps up their data to predict, target and shape their behavior.".

+Because of corporate personhood.

 _12-07  9:13_ https://english.stackexchange.com/questions/52009/in-person-equivalent-for-inanimate-objects says no to "in person".
 But what about 	"surveillance capitalism (Zuboff, 2019), in the form of Google, Facebook and others, sweeps up their data to predict, target and shape their behavior."